I ran a few experiments these past few weeks, some had ended better than others. Following are my results:

 Remove squash onto place, scrape out all the flesh (THIS IS HOT!!!
 Use tongs, forks, spoons, whatever - but not your fingers!) and place it back in the slow cooker.
 Add milk and blend until totally smooth using soft up and down movements.

-clean up - the slow cooker, plate, and a few utensils.
-It's really half the reason I love this soup.
+The dishes you see were the only ones I used.
+For me, this is an impressively limited amount of clean up - the slow cooker, plate, and a few utensils.
+It's really half the reason I love this soup. |

 Add cream and salt, and mix just until blended (you don't want to whip it).
 Taste, salt as needed.